melissapalmer/melissapalmer.github.io/_posts/testing/2018-08-09-jacoco-travisci-sonarqube.md

 [INFO]
 ```

 However, the `jacoco.exec` file format is not readable by humans, but it can be sent to SonarQube for more analysis.
 That is what the sonar related paramaters we used in the command above do.
-In the logs you see lines simlar to those below, when Maven is not sending the JaCoCo file to SonarCloud for analysis by SonarQube.
+In the logs you see lines simlar to those below, where Maven is sending the JaCoCo file to SonarCloud for further analysis by SonarQube.

 ```
 [INFO] --- sonar-maven-plugin:3.4.1.1168:sonar (default-cli) @ spring-boot-github-sonarqube ---